Postgraduate research coronavirus FAQs

 Completed theses should be submitted to firstname.lastname@example.org, unless an alternative email address is provided.
 When submitting a thesis, please copy in your first supervisor.

-Where a PhD by publication can't be submitted electronically, an appropriate methodology for submission must be agreed by the Faculty Research Degrees Coordinator (FRDC).
-Your supervisor or Departmental Research Degrees Coordinator (DRDC) should also be able to advise.
+If you have problems with submitting work electronically, an appropriate methodology must be agreed by the Faculty Research Degree Coordinator (FRDC).
+Your supervisor or Departmental Research Degree Coordinator (DRDC) should also be able to advise.

 Where a student is experiencing difficulties in meeting deadlines to complete post-viva thesis corrections, the First Supervisor (or if necessary the FRDC) may be able to approve extenuating circumstances and set a revised deadline.

 Please see the Graduate School Moodle page for further details on reviews, vivas and interim examinations.

 If you think your research timeline has been seriously affected by COVID-19, you'll be able to apply for an extension or interruption in the normal way which can be found in the Research Degree Operational Handbook.
 Any COVID-19 related issues will be taken into account when assessing delays and changes to thesis research through the annual review process.